Six friends jointly win Rs 12 crore in Onam Bumper lottery

 After the mandatory deductions of 10 per cent agency commission, income tax and surcharges, the winners would get around Rs 7 crore.
 The second prize of Rs 50 lakh each was won by 10 tickets and the third prize of Rs 10 lakh each by 20 tickets.

-About 46 lakh tickets were printed and distributed to vendors this time during onam, Kerala's harvest festival.
-The state government organises 4 festival bumper lottery sales-- Onam, Vishu, Christmas and Dusserah.
+About 46 lakh tickets were printed and distributed to vendors this time during Onam, Kerala's harvest festival.
+The state government organises 4 festival bumper lottery sales-- Onam, Vishu, Christmas and Dussehra.